After A Bold American Gambit Against Iran, 4 Big Questions About What's Next

 Will Iran go big or bide its time?

-Iranian leaders appeared initially as stunned as many others by the news about Soleimani's death; they did not appear to order a general wave of violence across the region as they might have.
+Iranian leaders appeared initially as stunned as many others by the news about Soleimani's death, but they did not appear to order a general wave of violence across the region as they might have.

-Iran has its own operatives in nations across the Middle East and beyond and supplies and assists tens of thousands more fighters.
+Iran has operatives in nations across the Middle East and beyond.
+It also supplies and assists tens of thousands more local fighters.
 It has been waging proxy battles against Saudi Arabia and other enemies in Yemen; against Israel in Lebanon and Syria; against American forces in Iraq and elsewhere.

 Iran also has a regular military apart from its Revolutionary Guards Corps with conventional ships, aircraft and other hardware.

-In the past, it has threatened to close the Strait of Hormuz, the strategic choke point through which shipping passes between the Persian Gulf and the Arabian Sea.
+In the past, it has threatened to close the Strait of Hormuz, the strategic chokepoint through which shipping passes between the Persian Gulf and the Arabian Sea.

-That could constrain the flow of energy to markets around the world and increase the price of oil.
+Doing so could constrain the flow of energy to markets around the world and increase the price of oil.
 Indeed, oil prices spiked in the immediate aftermath of Soleimani's killing.

 But Iran also is no match for the United States and its allies in a straight military confrontation.
 In the 1980s, the U.S. Navy skirmished with Iranian forces during a previous flare-up over oil tankers and the Strait of Hormuz.
 The Iranians did not fare well.

-Since then Iran has tried to fight Americans in situations it prefers — supplying deadly explosives to militants in Iraq, or anti-aircraft weapons to fighters in Yemen — rather than in setpiece confrontations.
+Since then, Iran has tried to fight Americans in situations it prefers — supplying deadly explosives to militants in Iraq, or anti-aircraft weapons to fighters in Yemen — rather than in set piece confrontations.

-One question after Soleimani's death is whether that strategy will apply or whether Iranian President Hassan Rouhani and his advisers may conclude they have nothing to lose from a widespread or conventional military response.
+One question after Soleimani's death is whether that strategy will still apply or whether Iranian President Hassan Rouhani and his advisers may conclude they have nothing to lose from a widespread or conventional military response.

 How will the United States react to the reaction?